404NotFound-Error/Daily-Record/README.md

 2026/2/4
 write leetcode #3770
 my first time to become student worker in campus

+2026/2/6
+my stomach flu is back, on my way to hospital